-In 1958, the name of the company was changed to Teel Plastics, Inc. Also during this time, Teel Plastics became a manufacturer of leak proof sampling bags used today in laboratories around the world.
+In 1958, the company changed its name to Teel Plastics, Inc. Also during this time, Teel became a manufacturer of liquid proof sampling bags used today in laboratories around the world.

-Teel Plastics has grown significantly since 1958 through our commitment to meet customer needs on a consistent basis.
-“Meeting customer needs” has driven the company culture of continuous improvement to create skilled and experienced employees dedicated to fostering long term customer and supplier relationships.
-As such, Teel Plastics is able to develop significant long-standing customer alliances critical to ongoing success.
-Teel Plastics serves its world-wide customer base with three manufacturing facilities located within two miles of each other in Baraboo, WI.
+The company has grown significantly since 1958 through its commitment to meet customer needs on a consistent basis.
+“Meeting customer needs” drives the company culture of continuous improvement to create skilled and experienced employees dedicated to fostering long term customer and supplier relationships.
+Teel has developed significant long-standing customer alliances critical to ongoing success.
+Teel serves its worldwide customer base with three manufacturing facilities located in Baraboo, WI.

-In 1992, we embarked on the development and manufacture of fiberglass thermoset profiles and tubes to meet the needs of the utility and lawn and garden industries as well as a growing list of users who require these product characteristics.
+In 1992, the company embarked on developing and manufacturing fiberglass thermoset profiles to meet the needs of the utility and lawn and garden industries as well as the fenestration market.

-In 1999, JLS Investment Group, Inc. acquired Teel Plastics.
-Under the leadership of Chairman, Jay Smith, the company has redefined its strategic direction.
-New corporate objectives present exciting opportunities for our business.
+In 1999, Jay Smith and his two children, Jason Smith and Brynna London, acquired Teel Plastics.
+Under the leadership of its new Chairman, Jay Smith, the company has redefined its strategic direction.
+New corporate objectives based on a four part strategy that focuses on talent, supply chain management, customer-focused innovation, and continuous improvement have presented exciting opportunities for the organization.

-In 2006, Teel Plastics launched an implementation strategy for transitioning the operating culture to a lean enterprise.
-Training of lean techniques was conducted through classroom and practical workshops for all employees in all positions.
-The lean journey has been based on the philosophy of measured business metrics driving improvements in thirteen critical performance elements.
-The thirteen performance elements are in categories of People, Safety, Quality, Delivery, Cost, Productivity and Margin.
+In 2006, Teel launched an initiative to further transition the culture to an expanded lean enterprise.
+Lean technique training was conducted through classroom and practical workshops for all employees across every position.
+The lean culture is based on the philosophy of measured business metrics driving improvements in thirteen critical performance elements.

-In 2007, Teel Plastics held a groundbreaking ceremony at the site of its new 150,000 square foot headquarters and extrusion division in Baraboo, WI.
+In 2007, Teel held a groundbreaking ceremony for its new 150,000 sq. ft. headquarters and expanding extrusion division in Baraboo.
 Construction on the environmentally conscious building began in September of 2006 and was completed in the summer of 2007.
-The new building incorporates our commitment to lean manufacturing and provides space for company-wide growth.
-The design of the new building and property started with a green concept using less energy and resources while providing an improved environment for employees.
+The new building incorporates Teel’s commitment to lean manufacturing and provides space for company-wide growth.
+The new building’s design started with a green concept using less energy and resources while providing an improved work environment for employees.

-Quality has always been a cornerstone at Teel Plastics.
-Our commitment to quality was formalized in 1997 with our certification to the ISO 9001:1994 standard.
+Quality has always been a cornerstone at Teel.
+Teel’s commitment to quality was formalized in 1997 with our certification to the ISO 9001:1994 standard.
 In 2003 the Quality Management System was certified to the ISO 9001:2000 standard.
 In 2009 the Quality Management System was certified to the ISO 9001: 2008 revision.